 PSYC 101 Minimum Grade: D

-This course will provide a survey of psychological theory and research regarding addictive disorders and their treatment.
+This course provides a survey of psychological theory and research regarding addictive disorders and their treatment.

-This course introduces students to the theory and practice of family systems.
-We will compare and contrast various models of family systems including transgenerational, structural, strategic, and experiential approaches.
+Introduces students to the theory and practice of family systems.
+We compare and contrast various models of family systems including transgenerational, structural, strategic, and experiential approaches.
 This course is especially recommended for students considering a career in a clinical context as a therapist.
-We will apply family systems theories to clinical case studies and examine how family therapists try to bring about change.
+We apply family systems theories to clinical case studies and examine how family therapists try to bring about change.
 Students will have an opportunity to integrate these concepts as they begin to clarify and develop their own therapeutic framework.

 A review of both the theory and empirical literature investigating the psychology of gender, including biological cognitive, developmental and psychosocial models.